FloMedja/medium_articles/devconf_us_aug_2024/devconf_us_aug_2024.md

 Andrew Block presents the container runtime specification and explains the different components of a container image.

 An OCI image consists of an image manifest, an optional image index, a set of filesystem layers, and a configuration.
 A container is a running instance of this image.
 Deep down, containers are files and processes.
 The OCI image manifest defines the media type for the image and its layers.

 OCI supports storing arbitrary content types called **artifacts**, enabling the storage and serving of content types other than container images.
 OCI Artifacts can store:
 - Software Bill Of Materials (SBOM)
 - Signatures
 - Software packages (.jar,rpm)
 - AI/ML models

-The benefict of OCI Artifacts :
+Beneficts of OCI Artifacts :
 - Standardized format and packaging: Various types of content can be stored in a standardized manner, and software lifecycle best practices applied to OCI images can also be used.
 - Centralized management: OCI artifacts can be managed in the same container registries as OCI images.
 - Reuse of existing tools: The same container management tools used for images can be reused.